pa-sword/pa-sword/README.md

 - 👋 Hi, I’m @pa-sword
-- 👀 I’m interested in Computer Science
+- 👀 I’m interested in Computer Science, Complexity Theory, Mathematics
 - 🌱 I’m currently learning Website Building for a personal blog
 - 💞️ I’m looking to collaborate on anything, give me a ring!
 - 📫 How to reach me admin@preferable.to